Skip to content

 Electric vehicles host many onboard systems for safety, navigation, and fueling, but interference from the EV battery can cause these systems to malfunction

-Die cut EMI shielding parts are typically made from materials like copper and aluminum, and you can find them in the form of EMI gaskets, films, or foils.
+Die cut EMI shielding parts are typically made from materials like copper and aluminum and can be found as EMI gaskets, films, or foils.
 These pieces cover whole surfaces to avoid signal leakage, and their application method is highly precise.

 4. GASKETING AND BATTERY PROTECTION